TRiSM for Agentic AI: A Review of Trust, Risk, and Security Management in LLM-based Agentic Multi-Agent Systems

 \subsection{Alignment with Emerging AI Regulations and Standards}

-The principles embedded in TRiSM align closely with emerging regulatory frameworks for AI.
-This convergence means that adopting TRiSM-based governance can help organizations meet new legal obligations and industry standards.
-For example, the European Union’s AI Act \cite{eu_ai_act} (set to fully apply in 2026) mandates rigorous risk management, transparency, data governance, and human oversight for “high-risk” AI systems.
-These are precisely the capabilities that a TRiSM approach promotes.
+TRiSM principles align closely with emerging regulatory frameworks and standards.
+For example, the EU AI Act~\cite{eu_ai_act} emphasizes risk management, transparency, data governance, and human oversight for high-risk systems, for example capabilities directly supported by TRiSM-aligned governance and controls \cite{yang2025agentic,farooq2025evaluating}.
+This convergence suggests that TRiSM-based practices can help organizations translate technical safeguards into compliance-ready processes and evidence.

-Deploying Agentic AI systems responsibly requires a multifaceted governance approach.
-By adhering to established regulatory standards (and keeping abreast of new ones), by ensuring auditability for transparency and accountability, and by enforcing policies through technical and organizational means, we can significantly mitigate the risks posed by autonomous AI agents.
-Moreover, embracing evolving best practices – from governance boards to adaptive, code-driven policies – will help maintain control over these systems as they grow in complexity.
-The end goal is to harness the benefits of Agentic AI (increased efficiency, creativity, and problem-solving at scale) while staying within legal, ethical, and safe bounds, thereby preserving public trust and meeting compliance obligations.